-BY: 28 October 2022 Licensing documents prepared and issued to the concerned licence applicants.
-7 November 2022 Submission deadline for receipt of completed application form from licence applicants.
-31 January 2023 Submission of all documentation relating to Sporting, Infrastructure, Personnel & Administrative and Legal criteria and Stadium Infrastructure Inspection Visits completed by Licensing Administration.
+BY: Licensing decuments prepared and issued to the 28 October 2022 Licensing documents prepared and issued to the concerned licence applicants.
+Submission deadline for receipt of completed application form from licence applicants.
+7 November 2022 31 January 2023 Submission of all documentation relating to Sporting, Infrastructure, Personnel & Administrative an Legal criteria and Stadium Infrastructure Inspection Visits completed by Licensing Administration.
 Club specific deadline date to be advised to licence applicant within non-conformance report.
-Once received, documents are logged by the Licensing Administration and forwarded to the respective 'expert' for review.
+Once received, documents are logged by the Licensing Administration and forwarded to the respective 'experfor review.
 31 March 2023 Conclusion of expert review period for documents relating to Sporting, Infrastructure, Personnel & Administrative and Legal criteria.
 31 March 2023 Submission deadline for documents related to the Financial criteria.
 1 April - 15 April 2023 Expert Review Period for documents related to the Financial criteria.
 20 April 2023 Submission of Management Representations Letter.
 Preparation of Report to the Licensing Committee.
 26 April 2023 Licensing Committee Decision.
 27 April 2023 Notification of licensing decisions to applicants.
 10 May 2023 Licensing Appeals Committee meeting (if required and subject to availability of members).
 31 May 2023 Notification of decisions to IFA Board and UEFA.